mackelab/msne-datascience-2018/README.md

 You find notebooks with exercises in the `notebooks` folder and slides with summaries of lectures in the `slides` folder.

-The course is organized in blocks and sessions and you will find subfolders for every block.
+The course is organized in blocks and you will find subfolders for every block.

 To download the course content click on the green button `Clone or download` in